-- 1 The default IP address of Brother print servers is 192.0.0.192.
-To change it, use the printer control panel (if applicable), the BRAdmin application or let your DHCP server allocate an IP address to the printer. - 2 Refer to chapter 12 of this user guide to learn how to configure the IP address on your printer. - 3 The default password for Brother print servers is access. - 4 The default name for a Brother print server is usually BRN\xxxxx (where xxxxx is the last six digits of the Ethernet address of the print server). - 5 When configuring the PRINTCAP file, pay particular attention to the service names, BINARY\P1 and TEXT\P1.
+- 1 The Automatic Private IP Addressing (APIPA) protocol automatically assigns an IP address from the range: 169.254.1.0 to 169.254.254.255.
+If you want to disable the APIPA protocol, you can turn the setting off by using control panel buttons to access APIPA in the TCP/IP setting of the NETWORK menu.
+If the APIPA protocol is disabled, the default IP address of a Brother print server is 192.0.0.192.
+To change it, use the printer control panel, the BRAdmin Professional, Web BRAdmin software or let your DHCP server allocate an IP address to the printer. - 2 Refer to chapter 10 of this User's Guide to learn how to configure the IP address on your printer. - 3 The default password for Brother print servers is access.

+- 4 The default name for a Brother print server is usually BRN\xxxxxx (where xxxxxx is the last six digits of the Ethernet address of the print server). - 5 When configuring the PRINTCAP file, pay particular attention to the service names, BINARY P1 and TEXT P1.